otiai10/gosseract/README.md

 }
 ```

-# Install
+# Installation

 1. [tesseract-ocr](https://github.com/tesseract-ocr/tessdoc), including library and headers
 2. `go get -t github.com/otiai10/gosseract/v2`

+Please check this [Dockerfile](https://github.com/otiai10/gosseract/blob/main/Dockerfile) to get started step-by-step.
-Check [Dockerfile](https://github.com/otiai10/gosseract/blob/main/Dockerfile) for more detail of installation, or you can just try by `docker run -it --rm otiai10/gosseract`.
+Or if you want the env instantly, you can just try by `docker run -it --rm otiai10/gosseract`.

 # Test